-That we are entrenching sustainability is also reflected in our product strategy.
+The fact that we are entrenching sustainability is also reflected in our product strategy.
 For instance, we are significantly reducing material usage in various anchor systems while maintaining the same performance characteristics, which is leading to an improved CO2 balance for the respective products.
-As of this report, we are also reporting the CO2 footprint for various product groups (Product Carbon Footprint, PCF) for this purpose.
+This is reflected in our Product Carbon Footprint (PCF), which we have been reporting for various product groups since 2021.

-In addition to environmental progress, this Sustainability Report deals with other aspects of sustainable corporate management.
+In addition to environmental progress, our fourth Sustainability Report deals with other aspects of sustainable corporate management.
 These include, in particular, the concerns of our employees - from health protection and the compatibility of work and family to charitable projects that we are supporting in our region.
 We have documented all of our goals and initiatives in accordance with the Global Reporting Initiative (GRI).

 We hope you enjoy reading this report.